aefarrell/aefarrell.github.io/_posts/2024-10-28-relief_valve_sizing.md

 $$ n = -\frac{v}{P} {c_p \over c_v} \left( {\partial P} \over {\partial v} \right)_T $$

 where $n$ has been used to distinguish it from $k$ (the ideal gas case).
-This is the version of $n$ presented in the typical references, such as [API 520](#API-2020).
+This is the version of $n$ presented in most references, such as [API 520](#API-2020).
 The derivation, however, hints at a useful shortcut to calculating $n$ that does not require digging into the internals of `Clapeyron.jl` to retrieve partial derivatives:

 $$ n = { c^2 \over {P v} } = { {\rho c^2} \over P } $$